Book a free Call

 • Low confidence in your ability to complete the work

-• Emotional avoidance (stress, fear of failure, pressure)
+• Self regulation: Emotional avoidance (stress, fear of failure, pressure)

 Once you understand what’s driving it, procrastination becomes much easier to change.